N-Crofts/Gary-Asst_ver.05/README.md

 ---

-## ✅ What’s in this repo at project start
+## ✅ What's in this repo at project start

 - `app/main.py` — FastAPI entrypoint with a basic scheduler and healthcheck route.
 - `tests/test_smoke.py` — smoke test (`assert 1 + 1 == 2`).